 The Sports Coaching Foundation Degree adopts a multi-disciplinary approach to the study of sports coaching and focuses on the theoretical and practical aspects of sports coaching, sports psychology, sports performance analysis, biomechanics, sports nutrition and fitness training.

-In addition, this qualification develops students' personal skills enabling them to become independent learners who can progress onto the final stages of a degree course and employment.
+In addition, this qualification develops your personal skills, enabling you to be an independent learner who can progress onto the final stages of a degree course and employment.
 This is achieved through the completion of an ongoing sports coaching work placement.

 - Research methods and academic skills 1